Alternatives to Breadwinner for Xero

 Of the API apps, all will be able to create records, but most will struggle to keep those records up to date should the corresponding record in the other system change.
 Keep that in mind when evaluating these apps.

 Zapier is a low cost and widely used syncing tool that can easily create Xero Invoices based on Salesforce Opportunities or other records.
-Priced at $20 USD and up.
+Priced at $20 and up.

 Workato is similar to Zapier but much more powerful in their scripts.
 Unlike the above three, which can create records but struggle to update records, it is possible to configure Workato to update records.
 If you want an API-Only app and have complex integration needs, Workato is likely your best choice.
 Priced at $249 if you have Salesforce Professional and $599 if you have Salesforce Enterprise.